 Niles: She's just lost 9 pounds, 12 ounces.

 - In one episode of The Partridge Family Danny is teased for being fat, goes on a diet, and loses like 10 pounds, all without being noticibly slimmer.
 According to Danny Bonaduce's biography, it was not a pleasant episode to film.

-- In an episode of Everybody Loves Raymond, Marie decides that everyone needs to eat healthier.
+- In an episode of Everybody Loves Raymond, Marie, a Supreme Chef, discovers that she has high cholesterol.
+She decides to go on a diet and eat healthier—which, by extension, means that everyone else has to as well.
 Unfortunately, it was the Thanksgiving Special...

 - Gilligan's Island had an episode where the Skipper revealed that he'd probably rejoin the Navy if he ever got back to civilization, then found out he was overweight and went on a diet.

 - In the episode with the M*A*S*H Olympics, Hawkeye and BJ help a soldier who's in danger of being kicked out of the Army for being 20 pounds overweight.
 At the end of the episode, the soldier thanks them as he made his weight - by 3 ounces.